mawindavic/CountryPicker/README.md

 ## Usage

-Simply, you can use with presenting `CountryPickerViewController` instance in your `UIViewController` .
-You can alse set default country for the picker with selectedCountry variable (Default value is "TR").
-For use delegate method you should conform to `CountryPickerDelegate` in your `UIViewController`.
+You can simply use with presenting `CountryPickerViewController` instance in your `UIViewController` .
+You can also set selected country for the picker before present.
+For use delegate method you should conform `CountryPickerDelegate` in your `UIViewController`.

 ```swift
 let countryPicker = CountryPickerViewController()